holochain/docs-pages/src/pages/resources/glossary.md

 <!--- removed because query arcs don't exist yet -- This storage arc is an agent's closest [neighborhood](#neighborhood) in which they know everything that's going on, as compared to a [query arc](#query-arc) in which they merely know who exists and what range of addresses they claim authority for.-->

+#### Sybil attack

+An attack on a [distributed system](#distributed-system) in which the attacker creates many false identities in order to gain some advantage.
+In a Holochain [DHT], Sybils may compromise the [immune system](#immune-system), leading to doubt about whether third-party-validated data is valid.
+Holochain's recommended protection against this is to use [membrane proofs](#membrane-proof) to make identity creation challenging.

 #### System action

 Any [action](#action) meant for Holochain's internal use.
 A system action can be one of:

+* One that advertises the [DNA](#dna) the source chain claims to be using,
+* One that submits the agent's [membrane proof](#membrane-proof),
 * [Init complete](#init-complete-action),
 * [Open/close chain](#open-close-chain-actions), or
 * Any action that manipulates a [system entry](#system-entry).